-You can qualify for disability by meeting the SSA's impairment listings for:
+You can qualify for disability by meeting Social Security's impairment listings for any of the following:

 Unless you're a doctor, it can be difficult to determine which SSA impairment listing your heart condition falls under.
 For example, coronary artery disease is usually evaluated under the listing for ischemic heart disease, though it can also cause congestive heart failure (CHF).

-The SSA used to have an impairment listing for high blood pressure, but now if you have severe hypertension you simply are evaluated under the condition your hypertension has caused, such as congestive heart failure, coronary artery disease, stroke, or kidney damage.
+The SSA used to have an impairment listing for high blood pressure, but not anymore.
+Now, if you have severe hypertension, you simply are evaluated under the condition your hypertension has caused, such as congestive heart failure, coronary artery disease, stroke, or kidney damage.

-Many adults have serious heart conditions that make it difficult for them to work, but they don't meet the stringent requirements of the SSA's impairment listings above.
+Many adults have serious heart conditions that make it difficult for them to work, but they don't meet the strict requirements of the SSA's impairment listings.
 For instance, maybe you have coronary artery disease and had one ischemic episode in the past year but not three.
-Or maybe you have systolic heart failure but your ejection fraction is 40%, not 30%, and the results of your exercise test is poor but not as bad as the SSA requires.
+Or perhaps you have systolic heart failure, but your ejection fraction is 40%, not 30%, and the results of your exercise test are poor but not as bad as the SSA requires.

-You still may be eligible for disability benefits (unless your heart medication or completed heart surgery returned you to full functional capacity).
-When you don't automatically qualify for disability benefits under the SSA's official listings, as the next part of the disability determination process, the SSA is required to consider the effect of your heart condition on your capacity to perform routine daily activities and work.
-The SSA will then determine whether there is any kind of job you can safely be expected to do.
+You still might be eligible for disability benefits (unless your heart medication or other treatment returned you to full functional capacity).
+When you don't automatically qualify for disability benefits under the SSA's official listings, the SSA is required to consider the effect of your heart condition on your capacity to perform routine daily activities and work.
+The SSA will then determine whether there's any kind of job you can safely be expected to do.

-If you have had an episode of heart failure or ischemia, or you have shortness of breath, exhaustion, or angina (chest pain) when you do physical work, the SSA should give you a rating of the type of work it thinks you can do.
-This is called your residual functional capacity (RFC).
-The SSA will consider your lab tests, your exercise tests, your imaging tests, and your doctor's notes on your functional limitations and restrictions, as well as your reports of angina and other symptoms.
+If you've had an episode of heart failure or ischemia, or you have shortness of breath, exhaustion, or angina (chest pain) when you do physical work, the SSA should rate the type of work the agency thinks you can do.
+That rating is called your "residual functional capacity (RFC)."
+To determine your RFC, the SSA will consider:

-It's important for the SSA to know how much physical exertion you can do before you develop symptoms.
-Exercise tests are very important in this regard.
-For instance, if you have an exercise stress test that's close to what the impairment listings require for heart failure or coronary heart disease, you should probably get a light RFC.
+The SSA needs to know how much physical exertion you can do before developing symptoms.
+Exercise tests are essential in this regard.
+For instance, if you have an exercise stress test that's close to what the impairment listings require for heart failure or coronary artery disease, you'll probably get a light RFC.